owntracks/ocli/contrib/fake/readme.txt

    the gpsd running on localhost:5000 and publishes to a random topic at test.mosquitto.org.
 Note: for added privacy use your own broker.

+   run-ocli.sh will instruct you which MQTT topic to subscribe to to see what it is publishing to the MQTT broker.